Last Month’s Rent

 Your landlord can ask you to pay last month’s rent before you move in.
 Make sure you get a receipt for your last month’s rent and ask your landlord for a rent receipt each month.
 Your landlord must supply a receipt for any rent payment, rent deposit, or other charge, if you ask for one.

 Your landlord cannot require you to pay illegal deposits.
-Check with the Peterborough Community Legal Centre if you think you have paid an illegal deposit or charge.
+Check with the Peterborough Community Legal Centre at 705-745-9355 if you think you have paid an illegal deposit or charge.

-If you do not have enough money for last month's rent, you can try to make payment arrangements with the landlord.
-If the landlord won’t accept payment arrangements, you may be able to get assistance through one of the following sources:
+If you do not have enough money for last month’s rent, you can try to make payment arrangements with the landlord.
+If the landlord won’t accept payment arrangements, you may be able to get assistance, see our Emergency Funding and Assistance page.